 Hello, brothers and sisters!
 Recently, I often got angry about some trifles without reason at home.
 When I found my husband and my child had many faults, I prayed to the Lord and asked Him to keep my heart quiet and change their faults.
 But why could I not receive the Lord’s answer?—Hanxiao

 Sister Hanxiao, don’t upset yourself.
-About this question, I think the main reason is that we didn’t grasp the principles of prayer.
+About this question, I think the main reason is that we didn’t grasp the principles of.
 As a matter of fact, many times when we prayed to the Lord, we just said what we wanted to say to Him.
 We thought we have prayed, but we didn’t know whether such prayer was approved by the Lord.
 Just like we contact with others: If we want to talk to somebody, we need to first have some knowledge of him before we know how to have normal communication with him.
 Otherwise, an idle or rambling talk is very likely to be counterproductive.
 Actually, there are three major aspects to a true prayer.
 As long as we put more effort into these aspects and pray according to them, we will surely receive the Lord’s answer.

 First, in Praying We Need Seek God’s Will in God’s Words.